Weed in Xi’an

 The Future of Cannabis in Xi’an

 Looking toward the future, the prospects for cannabis legalization or decriminalization in Xi’an remain slim.
-China’s strict anti-drug laws, combined with a conservative approach to drug policy, suggest that cannabis will continue to be illegal for the foreseeable future.
 The underground cannabis market will likely persist, but it will remain hidden and largely inaccessible to the general public.

 Conclusion